KlaudiaMatysiak/1MP-Matysiak/README.md

 ![Thanks section mobile](documentation/images/thanks-contact-mobile.png)

 ## Contact Form
 * This section contains contact form that user can send to the photographer asking for her availability.
-In the form user is required to fill in First Name, Email address, Mobile number, Wedding Date and Reception Venue.
-As on optional areas to fill in are "What package are you interested in?", "Tell me more about you and your vision for a wedding day", and "How did you find me?".
+In the form user is required to fill in First Name, Email address, Mobile number, Wedding Date, Reception Venue, and "What package are you interested in?".
+As on optional areas to fill in are "Tell me more about you and your vision for a wedding day", and "How did you find me?".
 * Desktop and Tablet View

 ![Desktop and Tablet Contact Form](documentation/images/contact-form.png)